 We provide free communication aids and services for anyone with a disability or who needs language assistance.
-We do not discriminate on the basis of race, color, national origin, sex, gender identity, age or disability.
+We do not discriminate on the basis of race, color, national origin, sex, gender identity, age, sexual orientation, health status or disability.

 To receive language or communication assistance free of charge, please call us at 855-710-6984.